gandhi-jay/gandhi-jay/README.md

 ## Hi there, Jay Here 👋

-A Software Engineer (individual contributor) with 5+ years of experience with a background in full-stack development and big data solutions.
+A Software Engineer (individual contributor) with 8+ years of experience with a background in full-stack development and big data solutions.
 Passionate in developing great product offerings with great people, and great teams.
 Interested in systems engineering, software development, UI/UX and product management.

-Excited to meet you please contact me on 📫 [hi@gandhijay.com](https://link.gandhijay.com/mail)
+Excited to meet you please contact me at 📫 [hi@gandhijay.com](https://link.gandhijay.com/mail)

 ### Profiles and Blog